 Fabricated or Induced Illness is a condition whereby a child suffers harm through the deliberate action of their carer, and which is attributed by the adult to another cause.
 There may be several explanations for these circumstances, and each requires careful consideration and review.
 Concerns about a child's health should be discussed with a health professional who is involved with the child.
 Guidance Documents:

-- Safeguarding children in whom illness is fabricated or induced - Staffsscb-Fabricated or induced Illness Guidance
+- Safeguarding children in whom illness is fabricated or induced - Fabricated illness